 Additionally, you will have the opportunity to connect with your Home of Hope family, and look inside their daily lives, be a part of their future and clearly see how your support is changing their lives!

 Will I be the only person sponsoring the family?

 No, because supporting an entire family is a large monthly cost, you will come alongside many other families to fully support and sponsor a Home.
 Your monthly gifts are combined to provide full support for a Home of Hope family.

 What other opportunities will I have to learn about the family I’m helping?

 One of the best things about Family Sponsorship is getting to know your Home of Hope family!
-You will receive access to a secure Family Sponsorship Web page (called the Online Family Room) where you will see updates from the family, prayer requests and resources to learn more about their culture.
+You will receive access to a secure Family Sponsorship Web page (called the Online Family Room) where you will see news from the family, prayer requests and resources to learn about their culture.

 Are all of the Homes of Hope children orphans?